MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 To do this, you'll provide an update mechanism, implemented as a device driver, that includes the firmware payload.
 If your device uses a vendor-supplied driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate firmware update driver package.
 If your device uses a Microsoft-supplied driver, you must provide a separate firmware update driver package.
 In both cases, the firmware update driver package must be universal.
 For more info about universal drivers, see [Getting Started with Universal Windows drivers](../develop/getting-started-with-universal-drivers.md).
 The driver binary can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md) or the Windows Driver Model.

-Because WU cannot execute software, the firmware update driver must hand the firmware to PnP for installation.
+Because WU cannot execute software, the firmware update driver must hand the firmware to Plug and Play (PnP) for installation.

 ## Firmware update driver actions